 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where kapundaite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where kapundaite typically forms.
 If you start seeing chalcosiderite, goethite, libethenite in float, you are in the right ground.
 Field specimens usually show a bladed to lath-like crystals, often in radial sprays or crusts habit, so train your eye for that shape before scanning the outcrop.